zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Why was this change made?

 This method was removed as part of a clean up refactor.
-See more in https://issues.liferay.com/browse/LPS-103549.

 ---------------------------------------

-### Moving lexicon icons path
+### Moving Lexicon icons path
 - **Date:** 2020-Aug-17
 - **JIRA Ticket:** [LPS-115812](https://issues.liferay.com/browse/LPS-115812)

 ### What changed?

-The path for the lexicon icons has been changed from `themeDisplay.getPathThemeImages() + "/lexicon/icons.svg` to `themeDisplay.getPathThemeImages() + "/clay/icons.svg`
+The path for the Lexicon icons has been changed from `themeDisplay.getPathThemeImages() + "/lexicon/icons.svg` to `themeDisplay.getPathThemeImages() + "/clay/icons.svg`

 ### Who is affected

-This affects custom solutions that use the lexicon icons path directly.
+This affects custom solutions that use the Lexicon icons path directly.
 The Gradle task for building the icons on the `lexicon` path will be removed.

 ### How should I update my code?